Guillermo Toledo: Activism

 He was noted for his activism in Spain against the Iraq War and for his support to the Sahrawi liberation movement.
 Distinguished as deliverer of controversial statements and for the "disrespectful" way of defending them, he has also voiced himself in favour of the Cuban regime, against the Spanish monarchy, against Podemos and against La Sexta.

 Toledo was arrested for allegedly causing "damage" during the 29 March 2012 Spanish general strike.
 He was released and the case against him was closed.

 In November 2020, he was acquitted after being tried for blasphemy by the Catholic far-right lobby Abogados Cristianos, after writing a Facebook post "shitting on god and the virgin" as way of criticising the opening of oral proceedings against three women who in 2014 paraded a large vagina in Seville under the banner "The Unsubmissive Pussy".

 He appeared in the last position of the list of the CUP-led electoral list Guanyem for the 2023 local elections in Badalona.
 It is a show of symbolic support, it would be improbable that he became a councilor.

+In 2026, he co-signed alongside other Spanish artists a text urging the United Nations and the governments of the world to actively work towards the release from prison of Palestinian leader Marwan Barghouti.